MichaelDasen/Portfolio/README.md

 To explore Michael's Level 2 Master Project, follow these steps:
 1. Navigate to the "Juni Master Projects" folder.
 2. Enter the "Juni Java Level 2 Master project".
-3. View the code in the included JAVA file.
+3. View the code in the several included files.

-## Juni Level 2 Java Master
+## Juni Course Material

 ### Overview
 This folder encapsulates Michael Dasen's achievements in the Juni Level 2 Java Master program.
 It showcases his advanced skills in Java programming and demonstrates a deeper understanding of software development concepts.